ibm-cloud-docs/netezza/help/faqs.md

 Currently the recommended option, as other methods are still under development.

 **Azure AD:**
-Note that Azure AD cannot be used if NFA (Network Firewall Access) is enabled.
+Note that Azure AD cannot be used if MFA (Multi-Factor Authentication) is enabled.

 **Microsoft-provided OIDC:**
 Available as an alternative authentication method.